tanmay-pro/SimpleRA/README.md

 ```
 - Removes table from the system
 - The table has to have previously existed in the system to remove it
-- If you want to keep any of the changes you've made to an old table or want to keep the new table, make sure to export!
+- If we want to keep any of the changes we have made to an old table or want to keep the new table, we will have to export.

 Run: `CLEAR B`